 Three to follow?
 Well, those are my personal choice, my own olfactory secret impressions of Peace, Joy, and Love.
 I strongly encourage you to play with scents, express yourself!
 I love to indulge in Christmas scents and fragrances!

 Want your home to smell like fresh snow?
-Check, niche has got that.
+Check, niche candles got that covered.
 Like that fresh laundry scent?
 Check.
 Something rare, special, unusual?
 Oud is very popular recently.
 Not only to smell “nice”, but to make that fine crackling sound just like an open fire in a fireplace?
 Check, take a look at my previous post.
 Maybe you would like a candle to match the niche perfume you are wearing?
 Check, ditto.

-They survived revolutions, electricity and mass production, were pushed in a niche corner and remained provider of churches and a few connoisseurs.
-But as all good things tend to last, so did the Cire Turdon brand.
-Revived, sophisticated and classy, Trudon really links experiences with scents, it conveys wit and sophistication upon the user.
+They survived revolutions, electricity, and mass production were pushed in a niche corner and remained providers of churches and a few connoisseurs.
+But as all good things tend to last, so did the Cire Trudon brand.
+Revived, sophisticated, and classy, Trudon really links experiences with scents, it conveys wit and sophistication upon the user.
 I love their glass cloches (my preciousssssssss uf!)
 The making of these candles is fascinating as well.
-The candles are hand made in Normandy, using pure cotton wicks and are 100% natural and biodegradable.
+The candles are hand made in Normandy, using pure cotton wicks, and are 100% natural and biodegradable.
 Labels are produced by the oldest champagne label maker in France and glasses are mouth-blown and made by artisans in Vincy, Italy.
 Yes, these candles are as finest as they come.

-My recommendation for Christmas season: Maison Cire Trudon
+My recommendation for the Christmas season: Maison Cire Trudon

 Bethleem –Spicy Amber